Skip to main content

 The resident will be required to complete a clinical research project during the course of the residency year.
 The project will be a joint effort among the resident, program director and coordinator, and the Emergency Medicine research team.
 Residents will present their research project at a poster session during the Vizient™ meeting held in conjunction with the American Society of Health-System Pharmacists (ASHP) Midyear Clinical Meeting.

-Teaching
+Teaching and Presentations

 During the residency year, the resident will be required to participate in multiple teaching opportunities.
 The resident is appointed as an adjunct instructor at the University of Iowa College of Pharmacy.
-The required teaching experiences include:
+The required experiences include:

-• Two lectures at the Emergency Medicine residency weekly conference
+• Emergency Medicine weekly conference (2 presentations)

 Residents also will have the option to complete a teaching certificate through the University of Iowa College of Pharmacy Educator Preparation Program for Residents (PEPPR).